einfachKim/powerplatformhacks/get_all_list_views/README.md

 **Actions:**
 1. **Send HTTP Request to SharePoint | Get All Views:** Fetches all views from the given SharePoint list.
 2. **Select:** Filters the retrieved views data to extract necessary details including ID, Title, DefaultView, and ViewFieldsUri.
+ViewFieldsUri is an Uri with which we can (e.g. with another flow) retrieve the fields within the view.
+See here: https://i.imgur.com/FmSXPsG.png.
+The complete URI looks like this: "https://mysharepoint.sharepoint.com/sites/Archiv/_api/Web/Lists(guid'b7239648-e499-42c1-b0bb-73376deeecad')/Views(guid'24ceb24c-4e63-4074-b2ea-2ea8f272df87')/ViewFields".
+Opening such an URL shows all the fields in XML format.
+The expression is used to cut out  "/Web/Lists(guid'b7239648-e499-42c1-b0bb-73376deeecad')/Views(guid'24ceb24c-4e63-4074-b2ea-2ea8f272df87')/ViewFields" and save it in the key "ViewFieldsUri".

 3. **Respond to PowerApp or Flow:** Sends the curated list of views and a success status back to the calling PowerApp or Flow.

 ### Exception Handler (ID: b8af0d7b-da37-4e2a-ab0e-3ee963c0004b)